 If you are facing a criminal charge, an important first step is reaching out to an experienced Killeen criminal defense attorney for the legal guidance you need.

 First off, the terms pretrial intervention and pretrial diversion are generally used interchangeably.
 Pretrial interventions and diversions go into effect before a defendant is sentenced for a criminal charge.
 Consider these steps involved in starting a pretrial intervention:

 An assistant district attorney refers an eligible defendant to the pretrial intervention program.

-The defendant’s criminal record is carefully considered, and if appropriate, a meeting is set.
+The defendant’s criminal record is carefully considered, and a meeting is set if appropriate.

 The defendant attends the meeting and must choose whether to proceed with the pretrial intervention program or head to court.

-It is important to point out that if you receive a pretrial intervention, it does not translate to you being proven innocent.
+It is important to point out that if you receive a pretrial intervention, it does not mean you will be proven innocent.
 In fact, if you accept the pretrial intervention, you admit your guilt regarding the charge at hand, but this path can offer legal advantages.